| 2001-APR: Netherlands: Gay and lesbian couples who are Dutch

 to not appeal the JUN-10 decision of the Ontario Court of Appeal.
 They

-same-sex marriage across Canada.
+same-sex marriage across the entire country.
 This would make Canada the third country in the

 world to legalize same-sex marriage, the first two being the